 Take Steps to Advocate: Contact Your Representatives and US Senators with Customizable Letters

 AACVPR has made it easy to become an advocate for CR and PR services.
-Use the below pre-drafted, customizable letters to contact your U.S. House representative and advocate for the SOS: Sustaining Outpatient Services Act.
+Use the below pre-drafted, customizable letters to contact your U.S. House representative and advocate for bills above.
 Just 5 minutes and one letter could make a huge difference!
 Show your support for the life-changing effects of CR/PR, and click on one of the buttons below to start your letter.

 Send a Letter

 Meet with Your U.S. Representatives and U.S. Senators at Day on the Hill 2021